aserper/AudioBookRequest/docs/content/docs/local-development/_index.md

 [Alembic](https://alembic.sqlalchemy.org/en/latest/) is used to create database migrations.
 Run the following before starting up the application for the first time.
 It will initialize the directory if non-existant, create the database file as well as execute any required migrations.
+PostgreSQL migrations are now fully compatible.

 ```sh
 uv run alembic upgrade heads